davidmathei/ceusdosul-site/content/agenda/_index.en.md

 If available, we will organise bus transport to our observatory from a central location.

 Call us anytime (+351) 924 222 149 or send an email to {{< email >}} to book one of our [tours](/tours) or request another date or location.

+(Due to the ongoing forest fires in the central Serra we will not hold dats for the moment at Herdade do Parra)